jtba/jtba.github.io/index.md

 ### Praxis
 **_Create/Deploy/Configure with a click of a button_**

-Before DevOps was a thing, I developed an application with the goal of allowing any user to easily specify build templates via a GUI which is then handed to a PHP middleware that orchestrates the following:
+Around the time DevOps first became known, I co-developed an application with the goal of allowing any user to easily specify build templates via a GUI which is then handed to a PHP middleware that orchestrates the following:

 * Creation of a Linux virtual machine by talking to VCenter
 * Deployment of applications (Apache, Nginx, Tomcat, webMethods) utilizing Chef